Br3nda/drupal-module-jquery_ui/README.txt

 -- INSTALLATION --

-* Copy the jquery_ui module directory to your sites/all/modules directory.
+* Copy the jquery_ui module directory to your sites/all/modules directory, so it is located in sites/all/modules/jquery_ui/.

-* Download the jQuery UI 1.7 release from:
+* Download the latest jQuery UI 1.7 release from:

     http://code.google.com/p/jquery-ui/downloads/list?q=1.7

+* Put the downloaded archive into the module directory:

+    /sites/all/modules/jquery_ui/jquery.ui-1.7.zip

+* Extract the archive.
+This will create the following sub-directory:

+    /sites/all/modules/jquery_ui/jquery.ui-1.7/

-* Extract it as a sub-directory called 'jquery.ui' in the jquery_ui folder:
+* Rename the sub-directory into "jquery.ui" within the jquery_ui module folder:

     /sites/all/modules/jquery_ui/jquery.ui/